-- 3.25 In July 2007, the government introduced new legislation under the Health Act 2006 to prohibit smoking in virtually all enclosed public places and work places.
-This includes both permanent and temporary structures such as tents and marquees.
-Smoking rooms in public places and workplaces are no longer permitted. - 3.26 The new law also requires vehicles to be smoke free at all times if they are used: - (a) to transport members of the public, or; - (b) in the course of paid or voluntary work by more than one person regardless of whether they are in the vehicle at the same time. - 3.27 As a result of the new legislation many licensed premises have created specific smoking areas for customers and where necessary controls may be required to limit the hours that such areas are used to prevent nuisance to neighbouring residents. - 3.28 With some venues this has not been possible and has resulted in people smoking in the streets.
-The Authority works closely with the licence holders of such premises in conjunction with Thames Valley Police to ensure that nuisance and / or disorder are not caused by customers congregating in outside areas.
+- 3.27 In July 2007, the Health Act 2006 came into force and prohibited smoking in virtually all enclosed public places and work places.
+This included both permanent and temporary structures such as tents and marquees.
+Smoking rooms in public places and workplaces are no longer permitted. - 3.28 The new law also requires vehicles to be smoke free at all times if they are used: - (a) to transport members of the public, or; - (b) in the course of paid or voluntary work by more than one person regardless of whether they are in the vehicle at the same time. - 3.29 As a result of the new legislation many licensed premises have created specific smoking areas for customers and where necessary controls may be required to limit the hours that these areas are used to prevent nuisance to neighbouring residents. - 3.30 With some venues this has not been possible and has resulted in people smoking in the streets.
+The Authority works closely with the licence holders of such premises in conjunction with the Control of Pollution Unit and Thames Valley Police to ensure that nuisance and / or disorder are not caused by customers congregating in outside areas.
 The Authority may use measures that prevent alcohol being consumed in outside areas of a premise after specified hours to manage noise pollution.